 A celebration of biodiversity!
 This event is dedicated to identifying as many species of flora and fauna in a designated amount of time in a defined area.
 It’s up to you on what we find.

 The Pink Beds valley near Asheville, N.C. is part of the Cradle’s 6,500-acre property and home to many species of plants and animals.
-The Pink Beds BioBlitz promotes outdoor educational opportunities for western North Carolina schools and the public in a fun, outdoor environment.
-This is a free event for registered participants highlighting community involvement, education and science.
+The Pink Beds BioBlitz promotes outdoor educational opportunities for western North Carolina schools and all ages of the public in a fun, outdoor environment.
+This is a free event highlighting community involvement, education and science.

 In citizen science you become the scientist.